 Ten female elephants and two baby boys live at the sanctuary and were all rescued from logging, riding, or circus abuse.
 The mistreatment that these animals often endure is terrible.
 Babies are forcefully separated from their mothers and are starved until they stop crying for them.
 Adult elephants are hit with sharp hooks when ridden to make them move, and their spines are in constant pain due to the weight of riders on their backs.
 I learned so much during my time at the sanctuary and want to share the facts to educate others.
 Do not ride them.

 Thursday, April 18: This morning we did a Phuket city tour.
 We visited the Big Buddha temple, Wat Chalong- Phuket’s most famous temple, several lookouts, and a few obscure spots, including Gem World International and a cashew farm (they were part of the tour- not my first choice).
 The cashews were yummy and we did get to try on a $30,000 ring at the gem place so that was cool.
 “Wat” is the term for temple in South East Asia and there were several different temples for us to see on tour.
 We went inside a few of them, making sure to remove our shoes and cover our shoulders before entering.

-We ended our last full day in Thailand with a sunset swim on the beach.
+We ended our last full day in Thailand with a sunset swim.
 Because of the 100+ degree heat, the ocean felt like bath water.
 Floating in Thailand’s salty sea water while watching a breathtaking sunset is a memory that I will cherish forever.